The Getaway (1994 film): Development and writing

-Alec Baldwin and Kim Basinger had fallen in love while making The Marrying Man together and he asked her to play the female role.
+Alec Baldwin and Kim Basinger had fallen in love while making The Marrying Man together and he asked her to play the female role Carol McCoy.
 Basinger said she "loved" the original movie "a lot.
 It had this cult status.
 But my first reaction to Alec's suggestion was no." She went back to the original Jim Thompson novel to see if there was a more substantial theme to the story.

 I saw that this theme could be summed up in one word – trust....
 And I said to Alec, "See what we have here.
 This is all about trust.
 These two people can't trust anybody or anything.
 They can't trust their colleagues.
 They seemingly can't trust each other.
 And when mistrust occurs, it breeds violence and havoc."

 Basinger says her views were incorporated into rewrites of the script by Amy Jones.
 She liked them and accepted the role.
 Basinger:

 There's something going on between us here that was never developed between Steve McQueen and Ali McGraw [sic].
 The movie asks all sorts of questions about our relationship.
 I'd said to Alec that if we did this together, I wanted it to be more of a partnership movie than the first.
 I wanted to see where that aspect went, with the movie being more about the relationship and the violence running second – although there's plenty of that in the movie...
 Let's not kid ourselves.
 This movie is made for a commercial audience.
 It's a very difficult question for me because I don't like violence.
 But at the same time, how else are we going to make a film that faithfully mirrors the truth out there in our society?
 This is a story about misfits in a world of misfits.
 It's a story about trust and mistrust and how mistrust breeds violence.